kevin-44/WAX_ExpressTrade_Integration/README.md

 ## Calling the API

-All endpoints of the [WAX ExpressTrade API](https://github.com/OPSkins/trade-opskins-api) can be called using the same function and syntax.
+All endpoints of the [WAX ExpressTrade API](https://github.com/OPSkins/trade-opskins-api) can be called using the same syntax.
 For instance, the `GetItems` endpoint can be called as followed:

 ```
 <?php
 	include_once "../includes/execute_api_call.php";

-	$response = ExecuteAPICall("GET", "IItem/GetItems/v1", array("key=f2657a4262f7d0cb2sc8486a0td12b0&sku_filter=100,102")); // method, endpoint, data
+	$response = ExecuteAPICall("GET", "IItem/GetItems/v1", array("key=Your API Key&sku_filter=100,102")); // method, endpoint, data

 	if($response != NULL) // check if the WAX ExpressTrade API responded (it may be offline or under maintenance)
 	{